HenrikBengtsson/R.utils/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking whether package ‘RRphylo’ can be installed ...
+NOTE
     ```
-    Packages required but not available: 'picante', 'vegan'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Found the following notes/warnings:
+      Non-staged installation was used
+    See ‘/home/hb/repositories/R.utils/revdep/checks/RRphylo/new/RRphylo.Rcheck/00install.out’ for details.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespaces in Imports field not imported from:
+      ‘data.tree’ ‘penalized’
+      All declared Imports should be used.
     ```

 # ruta